metaquid/LE-AI/README.md

 	$eai_topic				// the topic

-# RESERVED INFORMATION --- Modify the content of variables:
+# RESERVED INFORMATION --- Modify the content of variables
 $eai_usrn=	'CHANGE_WITH_YOUR_EMAIL';			// your developer username is email
 $eai_pswd=	'CHANGE_WITH_YOUR_PASSWORD';			// your developer password

-# SETTING Modify the content of variables for production:
+# SETTING --- Modify the content of variables for production:
 $devmod=	true;		// true for develop mode   false for production mode

 # TEXT TO ELABORATE
 $toanalyze=	'what is the best idea to make more money?';	// phrase to analyze